FBI and the Solar Lodge Boy in the Box scandal

 McMurtry rejected the offer, refusing to align himself with the Solar Lodge due to their criminal reputation and the ongoing FBI investigation.
 This rejection was a crucial moment in defining McMurtry’s strategy — he chose legal consolidation through copyright claims over numerical expansion through compromise.

-Solar Lodge of the O.T.O.
-Grady L. McMurtry Riverside Lodge of the OTO
+Solar Lodge of the O.T.O., Grady L. McMurtry, Riverside Lodge of the O.T.O.

 4. McMurtry’s Dual Mission: Supporting the Investigation & Securing O.T.O.’s Future